sonydaman/LearningWeb/Introduction_Lesson.md

 Ans 5 After the completion of course you will be having knowledge of 'HTML'.
  You will be apt in making web-sites in HTML.
- (Responsive Website,Database Interaction with php)
+ (Responsive Website,Database Interaction with php).

 Ans 6 In order to start the course you are welcomed with a "three day's DEMO CLASS".
 After the "DEMO CLASS" you are expected to submit the charges for the course.